anoopsarkar/nlp-class/hw1.md

 such sequences will give you the baseline system.

-Developing a simple segmenter that uses unigram probabilities is enough to beat the baseline system.
-But getting closer to the oracle score will be an interesting challenge.
+Developing a simple segmenter that uses unigram probabilities is enough to get close to the baseline system.
+But getting closer to the oracle score will be a more interesting challenge.
 To get full credit you **must** experiment with at least one additional model of your choice and document your work.
 Here are some ideas: